-- 1. Open the controls for the combustion air fully. - Place some newspaper or a fire lighter block, and approximately 2,5 kg kindling in the middle of the stove.
+- 1. Open the controls for the combustion air fully. - 2.
+Place some newspaper or a fire lighter block, and approximately 2 kg kindling in the middle of the stove.
 The wood should be piled alternately across and lengthways.

 - 3. Light the fire. - 4.
-The hatch is set to the lighting position, i.e. the outside of the lower locking hook must lie against the lock reel.
-If the air gap between the hatch and the body is too large a whirlwind is created in the stove and the flames will hit the side glass resulting in sooting.
-When the fire has caught fully after approx 10-15 minutes, close the hatch completely.
-A fresh load of logs should not be put on until the start-up fire has become a glowing bed of embers.
+The hatch is set to the lighting position, that is the lower locking hook must be hooked securely around the lock reel.
+When the fire has caught fully after approx 10-15 minutes, close the doors completely (see figures to right).
+The first load of logs should not be put on until the start up fire has become a glowing bed of embers.